Compassion

 The Threshold

-Your scar knows winter before the air does.
-A word falls – the wound tightens, a thread pulled taut beneath your skin, before your mind finds a name for what it heard.
+A word falls.
+Beneath the skin, the scar tightens – an old thread drawn taut before thought reaches it.
 Pity stands on the ridge and tosses blankets down the slope: near enough to look kind, far enough to stay dry.
-But the scar knows the terrain – it pulls you towards the cold that made it.
-Your boots break the crust; the wind sharpens until ice gathers on your lashes.
-By the time you reach them, the cold is already yours.
+The old scar knows the terrain.
+It pulls you downhill, towards the cold that made it.
+Your boots break the crust.
+The wind sharpens.
+Ice gathers on your lashes.
+When you reach them, the cold is already in your chest.

 The Way

 You sink into the snow beside them.
-Your hands burn – they want to offer remedies, instructions carried down from the ridge – but every word would send you back up there.
-You stay past the point where leaving would be easier.
+Everything in you strains for the dry ridge above – for the relief of calling instructions down.
+Every word would climb the slope without them.
+You stay until leaving can no longer call itself mercy.
 Their breath is shallow; yours slows to meet it.
-You are cold the same way now – lungs, then ribs, then the slow ache behind the sternum.
-Between you: a handspan of snow.
-It darkens with the warmth of two bodies that have stopped trying to be warm.
-Their eyes find yours.
-They ask for nothing.
-You stay until staying is no longer a decision.
-Your scar softens – not healed, not forgiven, but no longer the only cold thing between you.
+The cold takes you the way it took them – lungs first, then ribs, then the slow ache behind the breastbone.
+Between you, a handspan of snow darkens.
+Neither body is warm.
+Neither alone.
+Their eyes find yours and ask for nothing.
+You stay until it is no longer a decision.
+Your scar gives a little – neither healed nor closed, but no longer the only cold thing between you.

 The Shadow

-The Steady knows cold.
-She descended once – all the way down, no ridge, no rope.
+The Steady descended once – all the way down, no ridge and no rope.
 The cold entered her lungs and never fully left.
-Now she kneels at the lip of the crevasse.
-She reads the blue in their skin like a surgeon – dropping precise instructions down the slope to buy them another hour.
+Now she kneels on the ridge above the hollow – low enough to hear them, high enough to stay dry.
+She reads the blue in their skin and calls instructions down the slope, keeping them alive another hour.
 One night a man lies below, past shivering.
 She talks him through – voice steady, each word a handhold.
 His colour returns.
-She lowers the rope.
-He climbs.
+She lowers the rope and he climbs.
 At the lip he sits beside her, shaking.
-She wraps him in wool and names what his body will do next – the tremor, the nausea, the hour of exhaustion.
-He looks at her hands, dry, her coat untouched.
+She wraps him in wool and names the body's next betrayals: nausea, exhaustion.
+He looks at her hands.
+They are dry.
+Her coat has not even darkened.
 You know this cold, he says.
-Come down with me next time.
-Her knees shift.
-For one breath, her weight tips towards the edge.
-The old ice wakes in her lungs.
-She catches herself.
-I'm more useful here, she decides.
+Next time, let your coat darken too.
+Her knees shift towards the edge.
+The old ice wakes in her lungs and locks her upright.
+When her breath returns, the sentence is already there: I'm more useful here.
 He walks away warm.
 He will tell people she saved his life.
 He will not be wrong.
-She kneels at the lip.
-From the ridge she sees everything, except the sky from below. ■The Tender arrives like a spring melt – too fast, too warm – flooding the hollow before he has read the ice.
+Years later, he kneels on another ridge, hands dry as hers.
+He calls down what once saved him.
+Below, a man looks up.
+The warmth lands as ice. ❖ The Benevolent comes down like spring melt – too fast, too warm.
+Before he reads the ice, the hollow floods.
 His hand finds their shoulder.
 For a breath it rests there – the weight almost enough.
 Then he speaks.
-Before they finish a sentence, he has finished it – brighter, fuller, already bending towards his own mouth.
+Before they finish a sentence, he has finished it for them: smoother, warmer, already turning towards his mouth.
 He holds their wound up to the daylight, turning it in his palms.
-Already it changes shape.
-Already it takes the mould of his grip, forgetting theirs.
-They watch him carry their pain out the door, shaped now to fit his palms.
+By the time he gives it back, it has his fingerprints.
+They watch him carry their pain back up into the light, folded to fit his palms.
+What settles in its place is colder: the silence of someone who had one thing left, and now hears it living on another man's lips.

 The Cut